nelson54/recipes/recipes/meat/pulled-pork.md

 1. Salt and pepper the pork
 2. Add oil to a large pan and throw in the pork
 3. Fry the pork until brown (about 10 minutes)
-4. Add the rest of the ingredients and cook covered for 2 hours
+4. Add the rest of the ingredients and cook covered for 2 hours stirring occasionally